 September 29, 2021 - Case Mix Phase-In

-Please download and review the presentation.
+Please note, the spreadsheet is for demonstration purposes only, and will not be utilized for Medicaid payment/claim adjudication purposes.
+It is designed to show the potential provider impact from the transition to a case mix (acuity-based) reimbursement system.
+Facility rate and fiscal impact information is subject to change from subsequent audit/review findings, CMI updates, additional legislative changes, and/or further system modification.
+Rate and underlying cost information was established utilizing best data available as of 10/1/2021.
+Issued rates are as of 10/1/2021.
+Future rate/wage add-on increases have not been incorporated at this time.
 Nursing homes may send questions to the Department directly, or to their Myers & Stauffer representative, or through the associations.
 Questions will be collected and an FAQ document will be published.
 Please submit questions by October 15, 2021.
-Questions to the Department can be sent to: email@example.com
+Questions to the Department can be sent to: firstname.lastname@example.org

 Beginning October 1, 2021, and quarterly thereafter, DSS will notify homes of the expected home-by-home impact of the transition to an acuity based reimbursement.
 The home-by-home impact will be for informational purposes only and will not replace the rate in effect for 7/1/2021.
 Rate adjustments associated with acuity and associated quality metrics will be in effect starting rate period July 1, 2022.